kriasoft/MembershipDatabase/README.md

 ## ASP.NET Membership Database

-This is a seed project which you can use to create your custom ASP.NET Membership solution using [Database First](http://msdn.microsoft.com/en-us/data/jj206878.aspx) development approach.
+This is a seed project which you can use to create your custom ASP.NET Identity / Membership solution using [Database First](http://msdn.microsoft.com/en-us/data/jj206878.aspx) development approach.

 ![ASP.NET Membership Database](http://i.imgur.com/whB1uCn.png)